 Dr Dafne Zuleima Morgado Ramirez

-Dafne Zuleima is Research Associate at the UCL Interaction Centre (UCLIC) of University College London since 2014, and researcher at the GDI Hub since its launch.
+Dafne Zuleima is Senior Research Fellow at the UCL Interaction Centre (UCLIC) of University College London and at the GDI Hub since its launch.

 Zuleima brings to the GDI Hub a mixed portfolio of research in engineering, computer science and human-computer interaction and consultancy in neurodiversity and assistive technology.
 She leads research on upper limb prosthetics in Uganda and Jordan, social media analytics studies for disability and leads the neurodiversity research at the GDI Hub and UCLIC.